Engee documentation

 • The second equation is an algebraic equation;

-In the model, an algebraic cycle represents an algebraic constraint.
+In the model, an algebraic cycle is an algebraic constraint.
 Models with algebraic cycles define a system of differential algebraic equations.
-The algebraic cycle is solved numerically for $x_a$ at each simulation step using an ODE solver.
+The algebraic cycle is solved numerically for at each step of the simulation using the ODE solver.

-Consider this model implementing a simple system of differential equations.
-The inner loop is an algebraic constraint and the outer loop is a differential equation.
+Let's consider this model, which implements a simple system of differential equations.
+The inner loop is an algebraic constraint, and the outer loop is a differential equation.

-For each step performed by the ODE solver, the algebraic loop solver must solve the algebraic constraint for $x_a$ before computing the derivative $\dot{x}$.
+For each step performed by the ODE solver, the algebraic cycle solver must solve the algebraic constraint for before calculating the derivative .

 Artificial algebraic loops

-Artificial algebraic loops can occur, for example, when atomic subsystems are used.
-Such systems implement a non-virtual hierarchy and are treated as separate units during the simulation.
-An atomic subsystem is executed for a given time step until every unit within the subsystem is executed before moving on to execute other units outside the subsystem.
+Artificial algebraic loops can occur, for example, when using atomic subsystems.
+Such systems implement a non-virtual hierarchy, and during simulation they are treated as separate units.
+The atomic subsystem is executed during a given time step until each block inside the subsystem is completed before proceeding to execute other blocks outside the subsystem.

 Let's look at an example.
-Given a model which is a control system with a proportional object controller described by the
+A model is given that is a control system with a proportional object controller described by

 • Enclose the controller and the control object in a subsystem.

-• Select "Convert to atomic unit" in the subsystem parameters to make the subsystem atomic.
+• In the subsystem settings, select "Convert to atomic unit" to make the subsystem atomic.

 • Run the model.

-You can also run the finished model atomic_alg_loop.engee.
+You can also run a ready-made model. atomic_alg_loop.engee.

-As a result you will get an error: image.png
+As a result, you will get an error:

-When modelling this model, an algebraic loop occurs because the subsystem is straight even though the path within the atomic subsystem is not straight.
-The modelling stops due to finding an algebraic loop.
+When modeling this model, an algebraic loop arises because the subsystem is straight, even if the path inside the atomic subsystem is not straight.
+The simulation stops due to the finding of an algebraic loop.

 Conclusion

-If your model contains an algebraic loop, you cannot simulate the model in Engee.
+If your model contains an algebraic cycle, then you will not be able to simulate the model in Engee.
 You also cannot generate code from such a model.
 Algebraic loops should be avoided.
-How to do this is described in publication removing algebraic loops.
+How to do this was described in [publication removing algebraic loops] (https://engee.com/community/ru/catalogs/projects/udalenie-algebraicheskikh-petel ).

 Blocks used in example